bellsofaba/BellsofabaPortfolio/README.txt

 - **jQuery:** jQuery, a popular JavaScript library, was incorporated to simplify DOM manipulation and create interactive elements within the portfolio.

-## About Bell's Portfolio
+## About BellsOfaba Portfolio

-Bell's Portfolio is designed for simplicity and ease of use.
+BellsOfaba Portfolio is designed for simplicity and ease of use.
 It offers a seamless browsing experience with a single-page layout that consists mainly of a header and a footer, along with multiple sections.
 Each section follows a basic pattern, making it easy for visitors to navigate and explore my projects and accomplishments.

 The animated GIF above provides a sneak peek into the portfolio's appearance and functionality.
 Feel free to explore the repository to learn more and see the code behind this portfolio.

-Thank you for visiting Bell's Portfolio!
+Thank you for visiting BellsOfaba Portfolio!